-25 May From Punk Rock to New Wave: A Conversation with Malta’s Brikkuni
+25 May Brikkuni From Punk Rock to New Wave A New Underground Starts To emerge

-Malta harbours a multitude of artistic thinkers and expressive beings.
-One example of this is Brikkuni, a Maltese alternative band that shares its perspective on all things related to life, death, love and politics.
+Brikkuni, a Maltese alternative band that shares its perspective on all things related to life, death, love, and politics.

-Local underground band Brikkuni present music that’s honest, relatable and pays tribute to the Maltese identity.
-Malta’s raw, vibrant passion is brewing on this island’s underground, and can be heard in Brikkuni’s sound.
+Malta harbors a multitude of artistic thinkers and expressive beings and local underground band Brikkuni is proof with their music that’s honest, relatable, and pays tribute to the Maltese identity.
+Malta’s raw, vibrant passion is brewing on these islands.
 Infusing evocative Maltese lyrics with an array of stirring melodies and stimulating sounds that grasp the attention of both natives and non-natives alike.

 If Brikkuni was a person, how would you describe him?